 Composito Creates the final image of a frame, shot or sequence.
 Compositors take different elements, like the animations, background plates, graphics and effects and put them together to make a believable picture.
-They make sure the shots are well composed and they enhance
+They make sure the shots are well composed and they enhance the lighting.
+They are also responsible for continuity, ensuring that the art from different

-Works closely with the compositor to help create the final image.
+Junior compositor - entry level Works closely with the compositor to help create the final image.
 Junior compositors take on simple tasks like matching colours and adding in shadows.
 The also help with rendering and ensuring the quality of the rendered assets The junior compositor role is sometimes combined with a junior lighting artist role.
-Junior compositors might help any of the artists or technical directors in the production
+Junior compositors might help any of the artists or technical directors in the production sources and different artists looks the same.